AAleka/AAleka/README.md

 ### About Me :

 I am a Computer Vision and Deep Learning researcher working and studying in Turkey.
-I am currently learning software development on Windows and Linux with C++, Python, Qt and SQL.
-I am a fan of open-source, I learned a lot thanks to it.
-So, those interested in computer vision, deep learning and software development feel free to follow.
+I am currently learning software development on Windows and Linux with C++, Python, Qt, ImGui and SQL.
+Those interested in computer vision, deep learning and software development feel free to follow as I will share my source codes.

 <div id="header" align="center">